Written by: MediHealth PRO Editorial Team

 - The “Wall Push”: Tell them the wall is falling and they need to use their strongest muscles to hold it up for 30 seconds.

-💡 How ADHD Activities Help Toddlers (The Science): Heavy work activates proprioceptive input through muscles and joints.5 Deep pressure signals the brain to release serotonin, a natural calming chemical that helps regulate hyperactivity.
+💡 How it helps: Heavy work activates proprioceptive input through muscles and joints.5 Deep pressure signals the brain to release serotonin, a natural calming chemical that helps regulate hyperactivity.

-2. Balance and Movement Regulation Activities For ADHD Toddlers
+2. Balance and Movement Activities for ADHD Toddlers

-The vestibular system (located in the inner ear) controls balance.
-For an ADHD toddlers, controlled swinging or rhythmic movement can help “level out” their energy.
+The vestibular system, located in the inner ear, controls balance.
+For ADHD toddlers, controlled swinging or rhythmic movement can help level out their energy.

 - Slow Rocking: Use a rocking chair or a large therapy ball to rock your child rhythmically.